Virtual Undergraduate Town Hall Series

 If so, you should register for the next Virtual Undergraduate Town Hall Event!

 When you attend a Virtual Undergraduate Town Hall Event, you will join students from around the world in a virtual mentoring event where you will learn about cutting edge research in the field of computing, and how you can get involved with undergraduate research.
 You will have the opportunity to ask distinguished computer scientists any questions you might have about professional development, including why one would want to pursue a research career, and how to get into graduate school.
+Although primarily geared towards undergraduates, graduate students are welcome to join as well.

 This program is evaluated by the Center for Evaluating the Research Pipeline (CERP).